 The Dane County Airport is the closest airport to SASLI at UW-Madison (approximately 20 minutes by taxi).
 Previous students have also flown to the Milwaukee airport and taken the Badger Bus or to Chicago O’Hare or Chicago Midway airports and taken the Van Galder bus to campus.

 Greyhound Bus and Amtrak trains are also available in the area, but used less frequently.
+(All links open in a new tab.)

 Getting around in Madison

 All students at the University of Wisconsin, including SASLI students, can pick up a free bus pass to use while in Madison.
 More information about picking up your bus pass using your Student ID can be found here.
+(All links open in a new tab.)

 - City of Madison Transportation Website